bin3xish477/c4N4Re/README.md

 subject = [ATTENTION] New Local Group Canary Triggered
 ```

-- The `monitor` option is where you specify which files you wish to monitor.
-If anyone opens any one of the specified file, you'll recieve an alert email notifying of this action.
-This is perfect for creating seemingly lucrative files to lure a hacker to open them, expecting to obtain some valid information.
+- The `allow` option allows you to specify which local groups should exist on the host.
+If c4N4Re detects that a new user was create, c4N4Re will send an alert email regarding the newly created group.
+If this value is set to nothing, for example, `allow = `, c4N4Re will automatically populate this field with all the groups on the system.
-- The `subject` option is configurable for all canaries that are activated
+- The `subject` option specifies the subject header for the alert email you will recieve if this canary is triggered.

 ## Schedule c4N4Re to run at Startup on Linux and Windows